juhp/hkgr/README.md

 $ hkgr upload-haddock
 ```

-This uploads a candidate tarball to Hackage: this can be repeated.
+This uploads a candidate dist tarball to Hackage: this can be repeated.

 Haddock draft documentation can also be uploaded if desired.

+### publish
 Once you are happy, you can release to Hackage:

-### publish
 ```
 $ hkgr publish
 $ hkgr publish-haddock